 - Test drive the vehicle to see which codes come back.

-- Inspect the spark plug, ignition coil, wire or coil pack on cylinder 4 to see if it is damaged or worn.
+- Inspect the spark plug, ignition coil, wire, and coil pack on cylinder 4 to see if anything is damaged or worn.
 Replace if necessary.
-You can try to move over the spark plug and ignition coil to another cylinder to see if you get a trouble code on the other cylinder instead – if so replace the faulty spark plugs and ignition coil.
+You can try to move over the spark plug and ignition coil to another cylinder to see if you get a trouble code on the other cylinder instead.
+If so, replace the faulty spark plugs and ignition coil.